Tampa Bay Car Accident Lawyers

 Here in the Tampa Bay Area, and especially along dangerous roads like U.S. Hwy.
 19, Interstate 4, and Dale Mabry, the most common reasons for catastrophic car accidents often include driver inattention due to cell phones and blatant disregard of traffic laws.
 In the worst cases, drivers are inebriated by alcohol or drugs and have recklessly decided to put innocent motorists at risk by getting behind the wheel of their vehicle.
 While unsafe road conditions such as dense fog, heavy rains or brush fires are often contributing factors to auto accidents, of all the reasons the most common factor is simply driver negligence.

-Our Tampa Bay car accident lawyers at PERENICH The Law Firm have devoted their professional careers to representing the innocent victims of auto accidents.
+Our Tampa Bay car accident lawyers at Perenich Law Injury Attorneys have devoted their professional careers to representing the innocent victims of auto accidents.
 Our car wreck attorneys are dedicated to restoring your life and the hope of a bright future.
 As practicing Tampa Bay car accident lawyers, we’re acutely skilled and experienced in all types of automobile accident cases, even those involving whiplash, paralysis, permanent disability and death.

 First Steps to Follow After a Car Accident